top of page

 KASIGAU CORRIDOR, KENYA

 "Since Wildlife Works came in full swing to protect the forest and wildlife, charcoal production has decreased significantly.
-I am pleased to see that because the area has began to cool down,
+I am pleased to see that because the area has began to cool down, because trees help to regulate the temperature of the environment."

 CHIEF NKONSANGO NDALA